JuergenHollmann/JuergenHollmann/README.md

 - 🌱 I’m currently learning Dart and Flutter
 - 💞️ I’m looking to collaborate on teamwork
 - 📫 How to reach me über die Buschtrommel
-- 😄 Pronouns: I like Käsebrot
+- 😄 Pronouns: I like Kaesebrot
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: no risk - no fun

 <!---
 JuergenHollmann/JuergenHollmann is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.